aws-samples/hpc-applications/README.md

 ```
 git clone https://github.com/aws-samples/hpc-applications.git
 ```
-Then, (if needed) customize the sbatch example launch script for the application you want to try and run it.
+Then, (if needed) customize the example launch script for the application you want to try and run it.

 ### Build a new HPC Cluster (1-Click deployment)